Marvel Super Heroes (role-playing game)

-Marvel Super Heroes (MSHRPG) is a role playing game set in the Marvel Universe, first published by TSR as the boxed set Marvel Super Heroes: The Heroic Role-Playing Game under license from Marvel Comics in 1984.
-In 1986, TSR published the Marvel Superheroes Advanced Game, an expanded edition.
-Jeff Grubb designed both editions, and Steve Winter wrote both editions.
-Both use the same game system.
+Marvel Super Heroes (MSH) is a licensed role playing game set in the Marvel Universe, first published by TSR in 1984.
 The game lets players assume the roles of Marvel superheroes such as Spider-Man, Daredevil, Hulk, Captain America, the Fantastic Four, and the X-Men.

-Grubb designed the game to be easily understood, and the simplest version, found in the 16-page "Battle Book" of the Basic Set, contains a bare-bones combat system sufficient to resolve comic book style superhero fights.
+The game was designed to be easily understood, and this approach proved popular.
+TSR published an expanded edition, Marvel Superheroes Advanced Game in 1986.

 System

 Attributes

 Players resolve most game situations by rolling percentile dice and comparing the results against a column of the colorful "Universal Results Table".
 The attribute used determines which column to use; different tasks map to different attributes.

 All characters have seven basic attributes:

 Fighting determines hit probability in and defense against hand-to-hand attacks.

 Agility determines hit probability in and defense against ranged attacks, feats of agility vs. the environment, and acrobatics.

 Strength determines damage inflicted by hand-to-hand attacks, grappling, or lifting and breaking heavy objects.

 Endurance determines resistance to physical damage (e.g., poison, disease, death).
 It also determines how long a character can fight and how fast a character can move at top speed.

 Reason determines the success of tasks relating to knowledge, puzzle-solving, and advanced technology.

 Intuition determines the success of tasks relating to awareness, perception, and instinct.

 Psyche determines the success of tasks relating to willpower, psionics, and magic.

 Players sometimes refer to this set of attributes and the game system as a whole by the acronym "FASERIP".
 Attribute scores for most characters range from 1 to 100, where normal human ability is Typical (6), and peak (non-superheroic) human ability is Excellent (20).
 The designers minimize use of the numerical figures, instead preferring adjectives like "Incredible" (36-45) and "Amazing" (46-62).
 A "Typical" (5-7) attribute has a 50% base chance for success at most tasks relating to that attribute.
 As an attribute increases, the chance of success increases about 5% per 10 points.
 Thus a character with an "Amazing" (50) attribute has a 75% chance of success at tasks relating to that attribute.